Skip to Content

 As a seasoned attorney, I work to anticipate any issues you may face in your case.

 Executors and Administrators are tasked with an enormous range of duties and responsibilities when closing out an estate.
-As such, it’s worth consulting with an experienced San Fernando Valley probate administration attorney who can provide professional and effective representation for navigating the twists and turns that define the California probate process.
+As such, it’s worth consulting with an experienced California probate administration attorney who can provide professional and effective representation for navigating the twists and turns that define the California probate process.

 Here at the Law Offices of Darrell C. Harriman, I have over four decades of experience representing Executors and Administrators and providing truly comprehensive probate administration services in North Hills, Northridge, Santa Clarita, and everywhere else in CA. I understand that the various expectations imposed on Executors in California can be confusing, and to that end, I make sure that my clients understand exactly what they need to do to successfully complete the probate process.

-Call (818) 892-7093 today to schedule a free consultation with the skilled California probate administration attorneys at the Law Offices of Darrell C. Harriman in North Hills, CA. I look forward to assisting you.
+Call (818) 892-7093 to schedule a free consultation with the skilled California probate administration attorneys at the Law Offices of Darrell C. Harriman.
+I look forward to assisting you.

 Continue Reading Read Less